HeXavi8/Mathematical-Modeling/Technique for Order Preference by Similarity to an Ideal Solution(Topsis)/README.md

 3. There must be more than two research objects before it can be used<br/>

 ### How:
-The code has been written in Topsis.py and topsis.xlsx is the data file.
+The code had been written in Topsis.py and topsis.xlsx is the data file.
 Please download them both if you wanna try out.<br/>

 ### References:<br/>
 https://en.wikipedia.org/wiki/TOPSIS<br/>